alexa/alexa-auto-sdk/aacs/android/app-components/alexa-auto-media-player/README.md

 ## Enable Media Ducking
 You can enable audio ducking for the Alexa media using this configuration.
 By default, Alexa pauses `MUSIC` channel whenever Alexa `TTS` or `ALARM` channels are in the focus.
 Enabling ducking allows `MUSIC` channel to remain in the playing state when high priority channels like `TTS` and `ALARM` are active.
 For enabling ducking, please provide the following configuration:

+>**Note:** Enable ducking only if your variant of android platform supports music stream ducking when TTS stream gets the audio focus.
+Those platforms do not provide a flag [AUDIOFOCUS_LOSS_TRANSIENT_CAN_DUCK](https://developer.android.com/reference/android/media/AudioManager#AUDIOFOCUS_LOSS_TRANSIENT_CAN_DUCK) [onAudioFocusChange](https://developer.android.com/reference/android/media/AudioManager.OnAudioFocusChangeListener#onAudioFocusChange(int)) is called and instead of that they provide a flag [AUDIOFOCUS_LOSS_TRANSIENT](https://developer.android.com/reference/android/media/AudioManager#AUDIOFOCUS_LOSS_TRANSIENT).
+In such cases, it is recommended to disable the ducking to avoid unexpected audio behavior.

 ```JSON
 {